sighupio/fury-kubernetes-monitoring/katalog/thanos/README.md

 - [target-single](base/thanos-single/config/store-sd.yaml)
 - [target-triple](base/thanos-triple/config/store-sd.yaml)

-With [MinIO](thanos-minio/base/minio-ha/README.md) you have an all-in-one solution including storage, instead with the module [s3](https://thanos.io/tip/thanos/storage.md/#s3) variant you can manage the storage on top a bucket.
-Please take a look at how modify the [`objectstore.yml`](thanos-s3/base/config/objectstore.yaml) like in follow to patch your credentials
+With [MinIO](thanos-minio/base/minio-ha/README.md) you have an all-in-one solution including storage, instead with the module [s3](https://thanos.io/tip/thanos/storage.md/#s3) variant, you can manage the storage on top a bucket.
+Please take a look at how to modify the [`objectstore.yml`](thanos-s3/base/config/objectstore.yaml) to patch your credentials in the correct way.

 ```yml
 # description: config + credentials for access to object storage